Have you been in a motor vehicle accident in the past 2 years? Click here to learn more

 Correctional Officer on Prisoner Violence

 Prisons and jails may play an active role in violence against inmates.
 Correctional officers or guards may use excessive force against inmates.
 They may also make unjustified contact, such as sexual contact, with inmates.
+It is crucial to hold corrections officers accountable for misconduct and abuse to ensure justice for victims and to deter future violations.

 Facility employees may justify their use of force as reasonable under the circumstances.
 They may shift blame to the inmate, arguing that the correctional officers only used force after the inmate acted violently.